lovvskillz/python-discord-webhook/README.md

 ### Allowed Mentions

-Look into the [Discord Docs](https://discord.com/developers/docs/resources/channel#allowed-mentions-object) for examples and for more explanation
+Look into the [Discord Docs](https://discord.com/developers/docs/resources/channel#allowed-mentions-object) for examples and for more explanation.

 This example would only ping user `123` and `124` but not everyone else.